Header Image

 Are there restrooms available?

-This year we've added two more outhouses, bringing the total to three along the trail.
-Plus, we'll have some Porta Johns set up in near the entrance for your convenience.
+This year we've added another new outhouse, bringing the total to four along the trail.
+Plus, we'll have some Porta Johns near the entrance and at the Driving Range for your convenience.

 What else should I bring?